 If you’ve always had a dream to write fiction, then you should seriously consider trying this publishing platform.

 And fiction isn’t the only way that people can benefit from Kindle publishing.
-There are plenty of nonfiction books published as a Kindle edition, too.
+There are plenty of other types of books such as non-fiction, games, puzzles and kids books published as a Kindle edition, too.
 The program is perfect for anyone who has some insight or wisdom that they want to share with others.

 You’d be surprised at just how many niches have a waiting audience willing to pay to get good, solid information.
 It can range from topics like how to set up a garden to getting started in dog training and more.
 There are so many things that people want to do, but they don’t have the knowledge.

 It’s so easy that Kindle publishing can be used by beginners.
 But it can also be used by anyone who already has an established business and is just looking to expand.

 Self-publishing on Kindle simply means doing the work that a publisher would normally do — except you have complete control over the content of your book.

 With Kindle publishing, you don’t have to get approval for anything.
 That means that unlike traditional publishing, you get to publish your book with as many or as few pages as you want – even a short, 15 minute story is viable!

 It means that you can publish as many books as you want, unlike with traditional publishing, which often demands a series – even if the author had no intention of creating an entire series.